Concept Lab

 Image: CERN

-That is, of course, if you believe they’ve opened any portals at all.
-I’ll leave you to debate on the veracity of the above claims and stories.
-Whatever the case, particle physics is on a steady march forward, with new accelerators on the horizon that will make the Large Hadron Collider look small in comparison.
+Whether in scifi or here in the real world, particle physics is on a steady march forward, with new accelerators on the horizon that will make the Large Hadron Collider look small by comparison.

 In January 2019, CERN officials revealed their potential plan for a 62 mile circular collider.
 The project, dubbed the Future Circular Collider, would cost around $10 billion.
 Compared to the LHC, it would be absolutely gigantic.